vnoves/ProgrammingTutorials/README.md

-Dynamo C# and Python Training Material
+Dynamo C# and Python Training Material--

 This repository contains the Dynamo C# and Python training, the material I use for the videos in my yuotube channel